jpabadir/northpnd-website/client/ideas-bugs-and-notes.md

 - Add functionality so that all cards flip back to normal when you click anywhere on the website
 - Our work thing should keep 3 columns for longer when shrinking.
 Actually, maybe we should just make it the same size as the services cards.
 - Make FormSpree redirect to us (but with empty fields)
-- Make proper YouTube video to embed
 - Add call to action higher up?
-- Add down arrow to show you can scroll
 - Make the Contact padding the same as the About
 - Add shadow to all interactable elements
 - Maybe we want to reduce the font size on small devices?